winstonpuckett/winstonpuckett-site/src/products/lucifer/tests.md

 ### Error

-What would be returned to the stderr were this to run in a terminal.
-If this expectation is not specified, there is no default expected error.
+What is expected to be returned to stderr?

 Datatype: string
 Example: